kunakl07/AL-MLresearch/src/training_script/README.md

 1. classpath: The path to the spectrogram images
 2. noofepochs: The number of epochs for which the model is to be trained

-The command runs fine and thanks [Diego](https://github.com/jd-rs) for testing it out on your computer!
+Thanks [Diego](https://github.com/jd-rs) for testing these scripts out on your computer!
+Thanks [OrcaCNN](https://github.com/axiom-data-science/OrcaCNN) as their repository was extremely useful